wardog1uk/mikro/Basic Commands.md

 * `ASSEMBLE`

 ### Description
-Assembles the source code to memory.
+Assemble the source code to memory.
 It runs three passes then provides addresses for the start and end of each area of memory used, or stops and displays an error.

 ## AUTO